nicolajack/LeetCode/README.md

   A simple collection of all the leetcode problems I've solved so far.

   Solutions are mainly in Java, but I would like to eventually solve them all in Python as well.
-  Currently workign through JavaScript exercises as well.
+  Currently working through JavaScript exercises as well.

 </div>